AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

     ``Press any key in 3 seconds to enter config menu...``

-0. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented in the program
+0. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented below:
     - Set **4.
 Security (none/psk/cert)** to `cert`.
     - Set **5.
 Endpoint name** to your board endpoint name, e.g. `anjay-demo`.
     - Set **6.
 Public cert or PSK identity** and paste your generated certificate from `demo-cert.pem` file.